sher-somas/Tesla-owners-manual-chat-bot/README.md

-# Tesla WhatsApp Chatbot using LangChain, Pinecone, and Twilio
+# WhatsApp Chatbot to answer questions from Tesla car manuals using LangChain, Pinecone, and Twilio

 ---